Interior Department awards $1.95M contract for McFarland Headquarters facility maintenance, with services spanning over two years

 Plain-Language Summary

 Department of the Interior obligated $195,462.31 to PAGE SOUTHERLAND PAGE, INC. for work described as: ACAD 151309 - REPLACE MAINTENANCE FACILITY AT MCFARLAND HEADQUARTERS - ARCHITECTURAL / ENGINEERING (A/E) CONSTRUCTION DOCUMENTS AND CONSTRUCTION PHASE SERVICES (TITLE II AND TITLE III) Key points: 1.
-Contract value supports comprehensive architectural and engineering services for a critical facility.
-2. Competition details are not provided, raising potential concerns about sole-source awards.
-3. Project timeline spans over two years, indicating a significant undertaking.
-4. The award is a delivery order, suggesting it's part of a larger indefinite-delivery contract.
+Contract value appears reasonable for architectural and engineering services for a facility maintenance project.
+2. Full and open competition was utilized, suggesting a competitive bidding process.
+3. The contract is firm-fixed-price, which transfers risk to the contractor.
+4. Project duration of approximately two years is standard for construction document and phase services.
+5. The National Park Service is the primary agency, indicating a focus on preserving federal lands and facilities.
+6. The contractor, PAGE SOUTHERLAND PAGE, INC., is positioned to deliver specialized engineering services.

 Value Assessment